Meet the Team

 Lauren Dods, BA

-Lauren Dods has over a decade of experience managing complex projects in the fields of program evaluation, government legislation and community outreach, and political campaigns.
-Part of her work with Clarus Research involves serving as a liaison between Clarus and key leadership stakeholders as well as managing the implementation of various Clarus projects.
-Along with her management capabilities, Ms. Dods provides evaluation support for the Clarus team, which includes conducting interviews, developing qualitative and quantitative instruments, providing cognitive and usability testing, quantitative and qualitative data collection, qualitative data analysis, report writing, and delivering presentations.
-Clients Ms. Dods has worked with include Building Changes, the National Science Foundation, New York City Mayor’s Children’s Cabinet Early Years Collaborative, Polaris’ National Human Trafficking Hotline, and the University of Southern California’s Suzanne Dwoark-Peck School of Social Work.
-Ms. Dods’ past experience involves working with evaluators from the University of Southern California, University of California, Los Angeles, and the Claremont Graduate University, where she managed and executed key project components and served as a community liaison for First 5 Los Angeles’ Partnership for Families (PFF) Initiative Evaluation Team.
+Lauren Dods has over 16 years of experience managing complex projects in the fields of program evaluation, government legislation, community outreach, and political campaigns.
+Part of her work with Clarus Research involves serving as a liaison between Clarus and key leadership stakeholders and managing the implementation of various Clarus projects.
+Along with her management capabilities, Ms. Dods provides evaluation support for the Clarus team, which includes conducting interviews, developing qualitative and quantitative instruments, providing cognitive and usability testing, running qualitative data analysis, collecting quantitative and qualitative data, and providing report writing and presentation support.
+Clients Ms. Dods has worked with include the University of Oklahoma, Building Changes, the National Science Foundation, the New York City Mayor’s Children’s Cabinet Early Years Collaborative, Polaris’ National Human Trafficking Hotline, and the University of Southern California’s Suzanne Dwoark-Peck School of Social Work.
+Ms. Dods’ past experience involves working with evaluators from the University of Southern California, the University of California, Los Angeles, and the Claremont Graduate University, where she managed and executed key project components and served as a community liaison for First 5 Los Angeles’ Partnership for Families (PFF) Initiative Evaluation Team.
 She also worked for USC’s Suzanne Dworak-Peck School of Social Work by providing evaluation support for longitudinal outcomes of transracial and contemporary adoptive families.
 Along with program evaluation, Ms. Dods spent time in the public service arena—managing projects, casework, community outreach, and public policy for Hawaii’s First Congressional District.
-Serving as Senior Legislative Assistant on all matters relating to health and human services, education, public housing, small business, foreign affairs, and civil rights, Ms. Dods led initiatives and oversaw a portfolio where she interfaced with major US and State of Hawaii departments.
+Serving as Senior Legislative Assistant on all matters relating to health and human services, education, public housing, small business, foreign affairs, and civil rights, Ms. Dods led initiatives and oversaw a portfolio that required interfacing with U.S. and State of Hawaii departments.
 Ms. Dods earned her Bachelor's degree in Psychology from the University of Southern California and is currently pursuing a Master of Public Health from Brown University.

 Lynne Marsenich, LCSW